NethServer/docs/administrator-manual/en/backup.rst

 Backup
 ======

-The backup documentation is split the following chapters:
+The backup documentation is split into the following chapters:

 * :ref:`backup_data_settings-section`: general data backup settings
 * :ref:`legacy_backup-section`: configuration from the old Server Manager